Guide to Coffee Shop Etiquette for Remote Workers

 Loud, rude, and obnoxious

 Avoid making long or loud phone calls within the cafe.
-Step outside if you need to have an extended conversation or if it may be geting heated or discussing sensitive information.
+Step outside if you need to have an extended conversation or if it may be getting heated or discussing sensitive information.

 The impact of being loud can distract others from their work, and also make you look a bit of a..